sasanquaa/komari/docs/general.md

 ![Map](https://github.com/sasanquaa/komari/blob/master/.github/images/map.png?raw=true)

+#### Movement
+Bot default movement without platforms pathing is really simple:
+1. Moves horizontally first to match `x` of a destination
+2. Then performs fall/up jump/grapple to match `y` of a destination

+If `x` is close enough to a destination (`close enough` currently means distance than `25`, subject to change), the bot will walk instead of double jump.

 #### Configuration
 - Configuration is used to change key bindings, set up buffs,...
 - Configuration can be created for use with different character(s) through preset